Evolutionary psychology: Parenting

+However, they note that not all stepparents will "want" to abuse their partner's children, or that genetic parenthood is any insurance against abuse.
+They see step-parental care as primarily "mating effort" towards the genetic parent.

 Family and kin

 Inclusive fitness is the sum of an organism's classical fitness (how many of its own offspring it produces and supports) and the number of equivalents of its own offspring it can add to the population by supporting others.
 The first component is called classical fitness by Hamilton (1964).

 From the gene's point of view, evolutionary success ultimately depends on leaving behind the maximum number of copies of itself in the population.
 Until 1964, it was generally believed that genes only achieved this by causing the individual to leave the maximum number of viable offspring.
-However, in 1964 W. D. Hamilton proved mathematically that, because close relatives of an organism share some identical genes, a gene can also increase its evolutionary success by promoting the reproduction and survival of these related or otherwise similar individuals.
+However, in 1964, W. D. Hamilton proved mathematically that, because close relatives of an organism share some identical genes, a gene can also increase its evolutionary success by promoting the reproduction and survival of these related or otherwise similar individuals.
 Hamilton concluded that this leads natural selection to favor organisms that would behave in ways that maximize their inclusive fitness.
 It is also true that natural selection favors behavior that maximizes personal fitness.

 Hamilton's rule describes mathematically whether or not a gene for altruistic behavior will spread in a population: